 When fatigued drivers cause accidents that hurt others, Georgia law states that they may be held accountable for any injuries and damages they cause.
 This is accomplished by filing a personal injury claim for compensation against the at-fault driver’s insurance company.
 A successful outcome can include money to cover medical expenses, lost wages, pain and suffering, and more.

-If you or a loved one has been injured in a car accident caused by a drowsy driver, contact The Champion Firm, P.C. today.
-You’ll meet with an experienced Traffic Collision Lawyer in Atlanta who will listen to your story and discuss all of your legal options.
+If you or a loved one has been injured in a car accident caused by a drowsy driver, contact The Champion Firm, Personal Injury Attorneys, P.C. today.
+You’ll meet with an experienced car accident lawyer in Atlanta who will listen to your story and discuss all of your legal options.
 All initial case reviews are free, with no strings attached.

 Call or contact us now to arrange your free consultation.

 The Dangers of Drowsy Driving

 Sleep deprivation greatly increases the chances of being in a drowsy driving accident.
 Drivers who get less than seven hours of sleep the night before driving are twice as likely to cause a motor vehicle accident, data from the AAA Foundation for Traffic Safety shows.
 Drivers are four to five times as likely to cause a crash with less than five hours of sleep the prior night, according to the statistics.